 Charlie tries to teach Jake how to avoid female scorn by carefully screening telephone calls.
 However, grandma Harper knows all the tricks and comes unannounced, to commandeer the boys for a dinner to present 'possibly' the new man in her life.
 When even Charlie is dragged there, it gets worse.
 Tommy Pearson's daughter Olivia is Charlie's unforgiving ex.
 Afterward Evelyn loses Tommy for good, with not even a call from him, and falls into unprecedented black gloom.
 Alan feels obliged to invite her, to the beach-house, where she makes life hell for the male trio, fitting her favorite musical acts 'These boots are made for walking'.
-Written by

 Did You Know?